Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 When transitions affect only a handful of variables --- a counter incrementing, a buffer inserting an element, a state machine changing mode --- the BDD stays compact because most variables remain unchanged and their sub-BDDs are shared.
 Sparse dependency graphs, where each variable depends on few others, maintain this locality and keep BDDs manageable.

-And of course, variable ordering matters enormously.
+And of course, variable ordering matters enormously:
-- Related variables placed nearby
+- Related variables should be placed nearby
-- Interleaved present/next-state variables
+- Interleave present/next-state variables
-- Natural ordering from system structure
+- Follow natural ordering from system structure

 *Characteristic examples*:
-- Cache coherence protocols: 10²⁰+ states routinely verified
+- Cache coherence protocols with $10^20$+ states
-- Communication protocols: Sliding window, alternating bit
+- Communication protocols (sliding window, alternating bit)
-- Hardware control units: Instruction decoders, FSMs
+- Hardware control units (instruction decoders, FSMs)
+- Mutual exclusion algorithms

 === When BDDs Struggle